-Lvdia is a first vear underaraduate at Bennet College, and has never attended college before.
+Lydia is a first year undergraduate at Bennet College and has never attended college before.
 When Bennet receives Lydia's ISIR, it shows that there was a partial match, and there's some data associated with her SSN.
-Bennet checks NSLDS directly, and it shows that a lender is reporting a loan made ten years ago (when Lydia was in elementary school) under her SSN, but with a completely different name and birth date.
-Bennet determines that this isn't Lydia's loan, and so she has no financial aid history in NSLDS.
-Bennet also suggests to Lydia that she should contact the lender and ask them to correct the NSLDS data so it doesn't cause problems for her later on.
+Bennet checks with the NSLDS CSC and learns that a lender is reporting a loan made ten years ago (when Lydia was in elementary school) under her SSN but with a completely different name and birth date.
+Bennet determines that this isn't Lydia's loan, so she has no financial aid history in NSLDS.
+Bennet also suggests that Lydia provide documentation that the SSN belongs to her so the school can request that NSLDS data be corrected to prevent problems for her later.